- HOME

 -

-① The first prizewinners or the top prizewinners will perform with the Tokyo
+① The first prizewinners or the top prizewinners will perform at the winners concert with the Yomiuri Nippon Symphony Orchestra conducted by TAKASEKI Ken on Monday (national holiday),

 Kaikan and the others).
-The rehearsal will take place on Sunday, January 11,
+The rehearsal will take place on Sunday, January 10,

 ② The winners will become candidates to perform at the various concerts and operas presented or co-presented by the Tokyo Bunka Kaikan.